wlsf82/protractor-helper/README.md

 Below it is described the process of Installation of such module.

-Run `npm install protractor-helper --save-dev` to install the library as a dev dependencies of your project.
+Run `npm install protractor-helper --save-dev` to install the library as a dev dependency of your project.

 ## Available helpers